-• INSTALLATION 'IN THE WATER' OR 'ON THE HARD'? - Both fine, although we have seen some problematic installations that were done in a boatyard.
+INSTALLATION 'IN THE WATER' OR 'ON THE HARD'? - Both fine, although we have seen some problematic installations that were done in a boatyard.
 Our preference is for the 'in the water' installation, primarily because it provides certainty as to where the waterline is.

 Warning: If done in the water, keep lines on everything - the pieces are slippery, heavy, and valuable.
 Use strong tape and good knots.
 Tip: Rig a tarp under the aft end of the boat... just in case!

-Parts not Provided
+Parts not Provided / Extras to Consider

-The requirements of these items are unique from boat to boat, therefore, we do not supply with the unit.
+The requirements of these items are unique from boat to boat; therefore, we do not supply with the unit.

 Warning: 'OVER ENGINEER' to make a ROCK SOLID INSTALLATION - The loads on the Hydrovane brackets will be enormous at critical times.
-The weakest link need not be the timber pads (spacers), backing plates, or bolts - but that is what happens with poor installations.
+The weakest link need not be the mounting pads, backing plates, or bolts - but that is what happens with poor installations.
 Use materials that are good quality and plenty strong.

-• TIMBER PADS (SPACERS) - Pads are not provided, unless ordered from us.
+MOUNTING PADS - Not provided, unless ordered from us.
 Many customers will custom fabricate.
-Pads / spacers are pieces of teak or suitable synthetic that are very hard and shaped in order to pick up the contour differences between the transom and the flat inside faces of the flanges.
+Mounting pads pieces of teak or suitable synthetic that are very hard but can be shaped to pick up the contour differences between the transom and the flat inside faces of the bracket flanges.
 Even if the fiberglass transom appears to be flat at that point it is wise to make a pad to be sure the load is equally distributed.
-That being said, true flat areas on the transom will not required a pad.
+That being said, true flat areas on the transom will not required a mounting pad.

-Warning: The flanges must be flush with the contact surface, or the aluminum casting could fracture.
+Warning: The flanges must be flush with contact surface, or the aluminum casting could fracture.
 Tip: Templates for making pads are found on the Technical/Specifications page of our website.

-PAD THICKNESS: Our old recommendation for a maximum thickness of timber pad was 4 in. or 100 mm. but that can be increased somewhat if the much harder phenolic plastics are used - then the challenge is to find bolts of sufficient length.
+PAD THICKNESS: Our old recommendation for a maximum thickness of teak pad was 4" or 10 cm, but that can be increased somewhat if the much harder phenolic plastics are used.
+Then the challenge is to find bolts of sufficient length.
 For greater distances/thicknesses a stainless steel extension must be fabricated.
 This will have been discussed with Will or John.